| Teach Yourself SQL in 21 Days, Second Edition

 join does illustrate the basic combining property of all joins: Joins bring tables

+together.
 Suppose you sold parts to bike shops for a living.
 When you designed your database,

 you built one big table with all the pertinent columns.
 Every time you had a new